uclouvain/osis-document/README.md

 ## Post-processing files

-To perform post-processing actions on files, use the utility function `post_processing`.
+To perform post-processing actions on files, use the utility function `post_process`.
 This function allows you to convert files, merge files, or do both at the same time.

 To do this, set the `post_process_type` parameter with the appropriate